opendatasoft/ods-documentation-explore-api/source/includes/wfs/introduction.md

 # Introduction

 OpenDataSoft records can be accessed through a Web Feature Service (WFS), which provides an interface allowing requests for geographical features.

 The OpenDataSoft platform uses the WFS specification version 1.1.0.

 ## Operations supported

-OpenDataSoft platform implements three operations defined by the WFS standard :
+OpenDataSoft platform implements three operations defined by the WFS standard:

 Operation | Description
 --------- | -----------